A New Randomized Primal-Dual Algorithm for Convex Optimization with Optimal Last Iterate Rates: Numerical Experiments

-\textbf{\textit{Comparison:}} We apply Algorithm \ref{alg:A2} to solve \eqref{eq:svm_problem} and compare it with SPDHG \cite{chambolle2017stochastic} and PDHG \cite{Chambolle2011,Esser2010}.
-We observe that SPDHG is almost identical to SPDC in \cite{zhang2017stochastic} except for assumptions.
-We only choose Algorithm \ref{alg:A2} since it has almost the same per-iteration complexity as SPDHG.
+\textbf{Experiment 2: Comparison with PDHG and SPDHG.} We apply Algorithm \ref{alg:A1_main} to solve \eqref{eq:svm_problem} and compare it with SPDHG \citep{chambolle2017stochastic} and PDHG \citep{Chambolle2011,Esser2010}.
+We observe that SPDHG is almost identical to SPDC in \citep{zhang2017stochastic} except for assumptions.
+We only choose the variant \eqref{eq:variant2} of Algorithm \ref{alg:A1_main} since it has almost the same per-iteration complexity as SPDHG.
 However, we do not take into account the strong convexity of $f$ in this test.
 We have tuned these algorithms to obtain the best parameter setting for each dataset.
-The details are provided in Supp.
-Doc.~\ref{sec:apdx:add_numerical_examples}.
 We test all these algorithms on three different datasets in LIBSVM: \mytb{rcv1}, \mytb{real-sim}, and \mytb{news20} and set $\lambda$ to $10^{-4}$.
-The performance of these algorithms is shown in Figure \ref{fig:svm}, where the duality gap $F(x^k) + G(\bar{y}^k)$ is used to measure the performance of the algorithms.
+The performance is shown in Figure \ref{fig:svm}, where the duality gap $F(x^k) - D(\bar{y}^k)$ is used to measure the performance.

-From Figure \ref{fig:svm}, we can see that our algorithm gives better convergence behavior than SPDHG in all the datasets.
-As usual, stochastic variants such as Algorithm~\ref{alg:A2} and SPDHG outperform the deterministic variant, PDHG.
-In Figure \ref{fig:svm}, the stochastic algorithms are implemented by separating the whole dimensions into 32 blocks and updating one block during each iteration.
-To get a fair comparison, we provide in Supp.
-Doc.~\ref{sec:apdx:add_numerical_examples} more intensive tests on different configurations and datasets.
+From Figure \ref{fig:svm}, we can see that Algorithm~\ref{alg:A1_main} gives better convergence behavior than SPDHG in all the datasets.

+As usual, stochastic variants such as Algorithm~\ref{alg:A1_main} and SPDHG outperform the deterministic variant, PDHG.
+In Figure \ref{fig:svm}, the stochastic algorithms are implemented by separating the whole dimensions into $n=32$ blocks and updating one block at each iteration.

+\textbf{Experiment 3: Single coordinate update.} We provide an experiment to test Algorithm \ref{alg:A1_main} and SPDHG using single coordinate (i.e., $p_i = 1$ for all $i \in [n]$, each block has a single entry).
+Figure \ref{fig:single_coordinates} shows the performance of two algorithms on the \textbf{w8a}, \textbf{rcv1}, and \textbf{real-sim} datasets.
+We choose $\rho_0 := 10/\norms{K}$ in Algorithm~\ref{alg:A1_main} and $\tau = \sigma := 10/\norms{K}$ in SPDHG among all datasets.
+Since the per-iteration complexity of these algorithms is at most $\BigO{\max\set{p,d}}$, we run these algorithms up to $3p$ and $3m$ iterations, respectively, corresponding to $3$ epochs.
+From Figure~\ref{fig:single_coordinates}, we can see that SPDHG performs better than Algorithm~\ref{alg:A1_main} on the \textbf{w8a} and \textbf{rcv1} datasets.
+However, Algorithm~\ref{alg:A1_main} is better than SPDHG on the \textbf{real-sim} dataset.

+\textbf{Experiment 4: Using different block-coordinate sizes.} In this experiment, we test the effect of the number of block-coordinates on the performance of Algorithm~\ref{alg:A1_main} and SPDHG.
+We still compare them with PDHG.
+We only choose the \textbf{rcv1} dataset since it has relatively large $p$ and $d$ ($d = 20242$ and $p = 47236$).
+We choose the number of blocks $n$ to be $64$, $128$, $256$, and $512$.
+We choose $\rho_0 := 10/\norms{K}$ in Algorithm~\ref{alg:A1_main}, $\tau = \sigma := 10/\norms{K}$ in SPDHG, and $\tau := 10/\norms{K}, \sigma := 0.03$ in PDHG for all cases.
+The performance of three algorithms is shown in Figure~\ref{fig:different_blocks} for a fixed number of iterations.